-The IMF (2007) in its chapter on "The Globalization of Labor" is particularly interested in the following questions in a broad approach, considering a large sample of advanced economies and a full range of transmission channels (competing imports of final products, offshoring of intermediate products, and immigration): (i) How rapidly has the global labor supply grown, and which channels of labor globalization have been most important? (ii) To what extent can recent trends in labor shares and labor compensation in advanced economies be explained by the changing global labor supply relative to other factors such as technological change and labor market reform?
-Has the impact been different in skilled and unskilled sectors? (iii) Which policies can help the advanced economies meet the challenges of further labor market globalization?
+The IMF (2007a) in its chapter on 'The Globalisation of Labour' is particularly interested in the following questions in a broad approach, considering a large sample of advanced economies and a full range of transmission channels (competing imports of final products, off shoring of intermediate products, and immigration):

+- 1 How rapidly has the global labour supply grown, and which channels of labour globalisation have been most important? - 2 To what extent can recent trends in labour shares and labour compensation in advanced economies be explained by the changing global labour supply relative to other factors such as technological change and labour market reform?
+Has the impact been different in skilled and unskilled sectors? - 3 Which policies can help the advanced economies meet the challenges of further labour market globalisation?

-We focus on one stylized fact of this overall picture of globalization, namely the continued decline in the labor income shares in the European countries over the past two decades.
-In contrast to the IMF study, we concentrate more on trade and FDI and not on labor migration.
-The reason is that labor migration within the enlarged EU is handicapped by transitional arrangements.
-After outlining some stylized facts on the income distribution in Western and Eastern European countries, we start with theoretical explanations for these phenomena by resorting to the traditional Heckscher-Ohlin framework and in particular to the Stolper-Samuelson theorem.
-Within this theoretical context we also make simulations with a two-country CGE model, considering the EU as a capital abundant country and the Central and Eastern European countries (CEEC) as the labor abundant country.
+We focus on one stylised fact of this overall picture of globalisation, namely the continued decline in the labour income shares in the European countries over the past two decades.
+In contrast to the IMF study, we concentrate more on trade and FDI and not on labour migration.
+The reason is that labour migration within the enlarged EU is handicapped by transitional arrangements.
+After outlining some stylised facts on the income distribution in Western and Eastern European countries, we start with theoretical explanations for these phenomena by resorting to the traditional Heckscher-Ohlin framework and in particular to the Stolper-Samuelson theorem.
+Within this theoretical context we also make simulations with a two-country CGE model, considering the EU as a capital abundant country and the Central and Eastern European countries (CEEC) as the labour abundant country.
 We simulate the consequences of free trade on the income distribution as well as those of FDI from the EU in the CEEC.
 As even the simple theoretical H-O framework not always results in unambiguous conclusions, we test our hypotheses with a panel-econometric approach.

-2. Stylized facts of income distribution
+2 Stylised facts of income distribution

-In the last two decades the advanced economies experienced a steady decline in the labor income shares (see the documentation in IMF (2007) and OECD (2007)).
+In the last two decades the advanced economies experienced a steady decline in the labour income shares (see the documentation in IMF (2007a) and OECD (2007)).
 However, there are differences.
-The decline in the labor income shares have been more pronounced in some Western European countries (Austria, Germany, Finland, Italy, the Netherlands, Spain and Sweden) with a decline from 1970 to 2006 by 3 to 11 percentage points, with EU-15 at 3.2 and the USA at 4.5 percentage points (see Figure 1a).
-The other advanced countries (see Figure 1b) exhibited declines smaller than 3 percentage points; some countries even increased their wage shares (e.g. Belgium, Japan, Portugal and Luxembourg).
+The decline in the labour income shares have been more pronounced in some Western European countries (Austria, Germany, Finland, Italy, the Netherlands, Spain and Sweden) with a decline from 1970 to 2006 by three to 11 percentage points, with EU-15 at 3.2 and the USA at 4.5 percentage points (see Figure 1a).
+The other advanced countries (see Figure 1b) exhibited declines smaller than 3 percentage points; some countries even increased their wage shares (e.g., Belgium, Japan, Portugal and Luxembourg).

 In Eastern Europe or the new EU member states, there are available only shorter time series to measure the functional income distribution.
-Even in the CEEC - contrary to the expectation for a region which is primarily labor abundant - the labor income shares did not increase, but in many occasions we also find a similar picture as that in the advanced economies (see Figure 2).
-Between 1995 and 2006, the largest decline exhibited Latvia (-12 1⁄2 percentage points, followed by Slovenia (-9.2 pp), Bulgaria (-8.4 pp), Poland (-7.8 pp) and Estonia (-7.3 pp).
-In the other countries there were only minimal declines or some increases (e.g. Cyprus, Lithuania and Malta).
+Even in the CEEC - contrary to the expectation for a region which is primarily labour abundant - the labour income shares did not increase, but in many occasions we also find a similar picture as that in the advanced economies (see Figure 2).
+Between 1995 and 2006, the largest decline exhibited Latvia (-12 1⁄2 percentage points, followed by Slovenia (-9.2 percentage points), Bulgaria (-8.4 percentage points), Poland (-7.8 percentage points) and Estonia (-7.3 percentage points).
+In the other countries there were only minimal declines or some increases (e.g., Cyprus, Lithuania and Malta).

-Figure 1a: Labor income shares1) in advanced economies, 1970-2006 (relatively strong decline)
+Figure 1a Labour income shares1 in advanced economies, 1970-2006 (relatively strong decline)

-1) Measured as a percent of gross national income (GNI), corrected for the income of other (nonemployee) categories of workers in the year 1970.
+Note: (1) Measured as a % of gross national income (GNI), corrected for the income of other (non employee) categories of workers in the year 1970.
+Source: Austrian Institute of Economic Research (WIFO), Vienna

-Source: WIFO